consler/Karma/README.md

 /checkkarma
 ```
 ### /thank
-Takes away karma from you and give it to someone else (again, doesn't have to be online but must've played the server at least once).
-You can't thank someone if after the transaction you end up in debt.
+Takes away karma from you and gives it to someone else (again, doesn't have to be online, but must've played the server at least once).
+You can't thank someone if, after the transaction, you end up in debt.

 Usage:
 ```